 The key?
 Fintechs must invest in cloud architectures, such as:

 Migrating to the cloud is a tough challenge for financial institutions due to the mix of old legacy systems, modern technologies, and strict regulatory rules they must follow.
-These banks have heavily invested in on-premises setups, making the shift to the cloud expensive and risky.
+Traditional banks have heavily invested in on-premises setups, making the shift to the cloud expensive and risky.
 A mistake during this transition could have serious consequences.

 So far, only 13% of banks have moved a large part of their IT to the cloud, but over half plan to do so by 2027 to fully maximize the benefits of cloud technology.

 Consider one of Zitec's clients, a financial services company based in Los Angeles.
 The company needed to streamline and scale its operations to manage thousands of transactions daily.
 By partnering with Zitec, they developed a personalized ERP platform hosted entirely on Microsoft Azure and a slack bot that helped them triple their business size while only slightly increasing its underwriter team.
-The ERP solution eliminated the need for manual processes, reducing errors and saving time
+The ERP solution eliminated the need for manual processes, reducing errors and saving time |

 Open financial data offers the opportunity to create more personalized services and tap into new revenue streams.
 However, many financial institutions struggle to take advantage of this due to a lack of hands-on knowledge and expertise.